practical-python-org/ZorakBot/README.md

 docker-compose -f dc-dev.yaml down --rmi local
 ```

-<p class="callout warning"> Note: If you make changes to the .env variables you will need to bring down the docker stack and back up</p>
+> :warning:  If you make changes to the .env variables you will need to bring down the docker stack and back

 ### Production Deployment